We're working towards a prosperous, fair, and socially just economy in Maine.

 She conducts research and impact analyses, writes educational materials, and collaborates with partners.
 Sarah is skilled in data collection, research, and statistical and policy analysis.
 Sarah holds a master’s of public affairs from the University of Wisconsin-Madison’s La Follette School of Public Affairs and a bachelor’s of science in environmental policy from Maine’s Unity College.

-Jody provides financial management, oversees grants administration, and manages board relations, and serves as MECEP’s policy lead on consumer finance protections.
+Jody (she/her) provides financial management, oversees grants administration, and manages board relations, and serves as MECEP’s policy lead on consumer finance protections.

 She has over 30 years of experience in public management serving in policy roles in Maine state government under four governors and as town manager in two Maine towns.
 She has a master’s degree in public administration from the University of Maine.